Magusbear/StoryExtendedWebApp/README.md

 **Note: API keys are needed for both API services to work.
 You will also most likely need a subscription or something along the lines to be able to use these services.
 I am not liable for any costs that might be incurred through the use of this web app.**

+### Saving your progress and collaborating
+The web app automatically saves in real time into your browsers appdata (IndexedDB).
+That means you should never have to save manually.
+If you are someone who cleans their browser data regularly you should download the database every once in a while for backup.
+To restore a backup just use the "Upload database" button and upload every backup file individually.

+If you want to collaborate with someone there is unfortunately no way to directly write into the same database as the web app is run locally.
+However, you can, in the same way you download and upload your database for a backup, also merge two dialogue databases.
+Download your database and send just the **dialogue-store.json** to the person you're collaborating with.
+Then they can upload the **dialogue-store.json** onto their web app (even if they already added dialogue themselves) and the web app will merge the two databases.

 ## Who is this GitHub Project for?
 This GitHub project is meant for devs who want to make the web app better or for writers who want to have a local copy of the web app, instead of using the website.